SwathiKeshavamurthy/Juggler-P3/README.md

 - [Am I Responsive](https://ui.dev/amiresponsive) was used to get a responsive image for README.
 - [OpenWeatherMap](https://openweathermap.org/) was used to retrieve current weather information for any city or country.

+# Classes and Functions in Juggler

+- `get_api_key()`
+   -  Retrieves the API key for accessing the OpenWeatherMap API.
+- `get_weather(api_key, city)`
+   - Fetches current weather information for a specified city using the OpenWeatherMap API.
+- `number_to_words(number)`
+    - Converts a given integer number into its word representation.
+- `get_day_of_birth(date_str)`
+    - Determines the day of the week a person was born based on their date of birth.
+- `count_characters(input_text)`
+    - Counts the occurrences of each character in the input text.
+- `guess_a_number(lower_limit, upper_limit)`
+    - Plays the number guessing game where the user tries to guess a secret number within a specified range.
+- `welcome_msg()`
+    - Displays the welcome message and introduction text when the Juggler tool is launched.
+- `clear_terminal()`
+    - Clears the terminal screen.
+- `handle_user_choice()`
+    - Handles user choice for continuing, returning to the main menu, or exiting the program.
+- `main()`
+    - Main function that orchestrates the execution of different programs within the Juggler tool.

+# Imports in Juggler

+- `os`- Provides a portable way to interact with the operating system.
+- `requests` - Enables sending HTTP requests to web servers and receiving responses.
+- `json` - Provides functions for encoding and decoding JSON data, of Python objects to and from JSON format.
+- `pytz`- Provides timezone information.
+- `datetime` - Provides classes for working with date and time values, including the creation, manipulation, and formatting of datetime objects.
+- `time` - Provides functions for working with time values, including sleeping, measuring time intervals, and accessing the current system time.
+- `random` - Provides functions for generating pseudo-random numbers, allowing the creation of randomized elements in programs.
+- `dotenv` - Loads environment variables from a .env file into the environment.
+- `colorama` - Provides cross-platform support for colored terminal text.